Search-n-LearniOS/Search-n-Learn_iOS/README.md

 ## Overview
 ### Description
-[An app oriented towards kids learning about the outdoors.
-This app uses a “20 questions” style format and asks the user questions about the animal the user has found and then displays the proposed animal/species/insect in the local area, based on data collected by an API.]
+An app oriented towards kids learning about the outdoors.
+This application displays the proposed animal/species/insect in the local area of a user-inputted address/location, based on data collected by a series of API.
+It also provides educational information in a collection view of various animals in the United States.

 ### App Evaluation
 [Evaluation of your app across the following attributes]